equivalent/equivalent.github.io/_posts/til/2019-05-30-how-to-lunch-rails-console-in-specific-docker-container.md

 ```

 > remminder: docker containers need to run already in order to do `docker exec`.
 If this don't work  make sure `docker ps`  give you back some ids.

+## docker run

+> you are also able to do bulk actions (like delete dead images to free up disk) with
+> some bash magic.
+Check <https://blog.eq8.eu/article/spring-cleanup-web-developer.html> for more info